TechHireWorkshops/Data-Analysis-with-Python/README.md

 ## Data Analysis

-Data analysis is the practice of taking raw data and tranforming and modeling the data to extract meaningful information.
+Data analysis is the practice of taking raw data and transforming and modeling the data to extract meaningful information.
 It is the process of interpreting data in a way that allows us to understand the underlying trends and causes that determine the data, and/or  allowing us to determine future decision-making.

 Data analysis is something we do automatically in our everyday lives.
 We use it to determine our optimal routes to places, based on how long each route took us in the past.
 We use it to determine what foods we should eat in what amounts, based on how these meals made us feel in the past.
 We use it to determine what movies we should watch, based on how much we liked similar and dissimilar movies in the past and which actors and directors we enjoyed.